 Pam grew up in Connecticut, and earned a B.S. degree from the University of Bridgeport.
 She spent many summers attending camps in the Berkshire Mountains of western Massachusetts.
 She enjoys knitting, cross-country and downhill skiing, gardening, jogging, yoga, and travel.

-Melinda graduated from Waldorf School of Garden City, NY in 1999.
-She considers her Waldorf education one of the greatest gifts of her life.
-She graduated from Drew University in 2003 with a B.A. in Religious Studies, and during college she studied abroad in Nepal.
-She felt a deep connection to South Asia and returned in 2005 to live in India and teach in a pre-school for impoverished children.
+Melinda graduated from the Waldorf School of Garden City, NY in 1999.
+She is tremendously grateful for her education.
+It instilled in her a deep love of learning and a strong commitment to social and environmental justice.
+She graduated from Drew University in 2003 with a B.A. in Religious Studies.
+She studied abroad in Nepal during college and returned to South Asia in 2005 to live in India and teach in a preschool for impoverished children.
 She was so moved by her experience that she founded, Dolma Fair Trade, a company that imports handmade goods from empowerment centers for women and donates a portion of profits back to educate girls.
-Melinda is excited that her role as Publicity Coordinator will allow her to combine her business and marketing skills with her love for Waldorf Education.
-Her hobbies include gardening, meditation, yoga, cooking and hiking.
-She lives with her husband and dog in Shelburne.
-Contact Melinda at firstname.lastname@example.org
+Melinda joined the administrative staff at Lake Champlain Waldorf School in 2012.
+She enjoys the opportunity to combine her business and marketing skills with her love for Waldorf Education.
+Her hobbies include gardening, meditation, yoga, cooking, and hiking.
+She lives with her husband, daughter and dog in South Burlington.

 Laura came to Vermont to attend the University of Vermont, where she received a BA in French.
 She worked and lived for 10 years at Rock Point School in Burlington, where she was the director of the residential program.
 There she learned to juggle many tasks at once in the midst of chaos!
 Laura joined our school community in 2003, when her daughter entered the kindergarten.
 She began working in our Development Office the following year and has put her task-juggling to good use here ever since.
 She is now the Front Office Administrator at our high school on the Charlotte campus.
 Laura is also the director of Kidpower Vermont, teaching “people safety” skills to children, teens, and adults.
 Laura lives in Monkton with her husband, Chris, their children, LCWS students Clara and Julian, and their cats, Jimmy and Timmy.